remigyejacquot/dashboard_tpz/front/README.md

 # front

 ## .env file
-Create an .env file from .env.example
+Create an .env file from .env.example and modify the path to match your project directory.
+Do not forget to make the url go to **public/index.php/**

 ## Project setup